anubhavparas/image-segmentation-using-superpixels/README.md

-# Image Segmentation Using Superpixels
+# Image Segmentation Using Superpixels and Zoom-out features

 The goal is to build a segmentation network, which uses SLIC Superpixels as input.
 In essense, it will be a classifier for superpixels.
 The end product is a system which, when given an image, computes superpixels and classifies each superpixel as one of the 9 classes of MSRC v1.